neps-in/awesome-tech/awesome-rfc.md

-# RFC - Collection of great RFC that shaped the internet.
+# Awesome RFC(s) - Collection of great RFC that shaped the internet.

 * [Fetch: The Fetch standard defines requests, responses, and the process that binds them: fetching.](https://fetch.spec.whatwg.org/)
 * [JSON - The JavaScript Object Notation (JSON) Data Interchange Format